Migration data relevant for the COVID-19 pandemic

 b Since data are disaggregated by foreign-born, native-born and unknown, the percentages reflected here might be underestimates.

 There were an estimated 11.5 million migrant domestic workers (MDWs) around the world in 2013, approximately 8.5 million of whom were female (ILO, 2015).
 In times of COVID 19, their employers may be infected and pass the disease on, perish with the worker losing their income since work permits are often tied to the employer.
-With border closures and economic constraints, returning to countries of origin is often not possible, trapping migrant domestic workers in destination countries without housing and income.
+With border closures and economic constraints, returning to countries of origin is often not possible, trapping migrant domestic workers in destination countries without housing and income (see section on data disaggregated by sex below).

-An estimated 37 per cent of all remittance inflows globally in 2019 were received in the 20 countries with the highest number of confirmed COVID-19 cases as of 3 November 2020 (GMDAC analysis based on World Bank, 2020).
-Globally, 7 of the 20 countries with the highest number of COVID-19 cases – the United States of America, India, the Russian Federation, France, the United Kingdom, Italy and Germany – were among the 20 countries from which the highest amounts of remittances were sent in 2018.
-Remittances sent from these seven countries alone made up more than 23 per cent of all global remittances received in 2018 (ibid.).
-Remittances sent from the United States, countries in the Eurozone, the United Kingdom and Canada together accounted for an estimated 46 per cent of remittances received in low- and middle-income countries in 2019 (World Bank, 2019).
+An estimated 38 per cent of total remittance inflows globally in 2020 as well as in 2021 were received in the 20 countries with the highest number of confirmed COVID-19 cases as of 8 March 2022 (GMDAC analysis based on World Bank, 2021).
+Globally, 10 of the 20 countries with the highest number of COVID-19 cases – the United States of America, Germany, the Russian Federation, France, the Netherlands, Italy, the United Kingdom, the Republic of Korea, Japan and Poland – were among the 20 countries from which the highest amounts of remittances were sent in 2020.
+Remittances sent from these ten countries alone made up more than 28 per cent of all global remittances received in 2020 (ibid.).

 Oil-producing countries in the Gulf Cooperation Council (GCC) are an important destination for migrants from South Asia and East Africa.
-As many international migrant workers in the GCC states returned to their origin countries (see section on return migration below) or can no longer travel to work due to lockdowns, sending remittances to their families is no longer possible.
-Since one in nine people around the world depend on remittances sent by migrant workers, COVID-19 will impact migrant families and communities in terms of remittance-supported nutrition, health, education and income, which in turn may lead to potential setbacks on progress made on several of the UN SDGs.
+As many international migrant workers in the GCC states returned to their origin countries (see section on return migration below), sending remittances to their families is no longer possible.
+Since one in nine people around the world depend on remittances sent by migrant workers, COVID-19 impacts migrant families and communities in terms of remittance-supported nutrition, health, education and income, which in turn may lead to potential setbacks on progress made on several of the UN SDGs.
 It should however be noted that remittances are private funds and cannot replace Official Development Assistance and other public spending.

 Stranded Migrants and Return Migration

-With migrants losing jobs and facing higher risks of being infected due to their often overcrowded living conditions, many workers are returning to their countries of origin, often with the help of bilateral negotiations that allow borders to temporarily opened to return stranded migrants.
-Globally, India is the country of origin of the largest number of emigrants (UN DESA, 2019) and as of 2 November 2020, India’s official repatriation operation had facilitated the return of more than 2.1 million stranded Indians from around the world (Indian Ministry of Civil Aviation, 2020).
-More than 600,000 undocumented Afghans returned from Iran and Pakistan between 1 March 2020 and 24 October 2020.
-Of these, 117,145 Afghans had returned in the first two weeks of March 2020 alone (IOM, 2020c).
+With migrants losing jobs and facing higher risks of being infected due to their often overcrowded living conditions, many workers are returning to their countries of origin, often with the help of bilateral negotiations that allow borders to be temporarily opened to return stranded migrants.
+Globally, India is the country of origin with the largest number of emigrants (UN DESA, 2020) and as of 30 April 2021, India’s official repatriation operation had facilitated the return of nearly 6.1 million stranded Indians from around the world (Indian Ministry of External Affairs, 2021).
+Nearly 1.6 million undocumented Afghans returned from Iran and Pakistan between 1 March 2020 and 19 August 2021.
+Of these, 117,145 Afghans had returned in the first two weeks of March 2020 alone (IOM, 2021d).
 As of 30 October 2020, more than 136,000 Venezuelan migrants and refugees had returned to Venezuela from other countries in the region (IOM and UN OCHA, 2020).
 At its peak, 600 Venezuelans returned from Colombia daily and an average of 88 Venezuelans returned from Brazil daily via the border at Pacaraima (Coordination Platform for Refugees and Migrants from Venezuela, 2020).
-Between 1 April and 3 November 2020, IOM had assisted more than 37,600 migrants who were in quarantine facilities after returning to Ethiopia from neighbouring African countries and Saudi Arabia (IOM, 2020d).
+Between 1 April 2020 and 26 March 2021, IOM had assisted more than 62,000 migrants who were in quarantine facilities after returning to Ethiopia from neighbouring African countries and Saudi Arabia (IOM, 2021e).
+Additionally, through the COVID-19 Return Task Force, IOM had assisted 1,100 migrants to return to their countries of origin in 2020 (IOM, 2021f).

-Migration – both internal and international – drives much of the increase in urban population (IOM, 2015) (see the urbanization section below for details on international migration to urban areas).
-Often poor infrastructure development in the Global South has led to the exclusion of internal migrants from access to several services, including healthcare (ibid.).
-Data collected by IOM’s Displacement Tracking Matrix between 13 March and 29 October 2020 show that internal mobility restrictions in countries around the world had an impact on regular travellers and nationals in approximately 60 per cent respectively of the internal transit points assessed (2020e).
+Data collected by IOM’s DTM between 13 March 2020 and 7 March 2022 show that internal mobility restrictions in countries around the world had an impact on regular travellers and nationals in 60 per cent and 61 per cent respectively of the internal transit points assessed (2021g).
+Among 33,393 respondents of a study by the Mixed Migration Centre (2021), nearly 28 per cent reported that the pandemic had made it difficult to cross borders and another 25 per cent reported that it had affected internal mobility.
 With lockdowns leaving internal migrants unemployed and homeless, thousands of workers in the informal sector returned from cities such as New Delhi, India, to their hometowns (UN, 2020).

 Such exoduses of migrant workers – both international and internal migrants – have two main effects on the countries and places of origin: increased health vulnerabilities (Zenner and Wickramage, 2020) and socioeconomic pressure.
 In addition to the direct economic effects of lost remittances (see section above), studies show that international remittances from migrants to their families reduce child labour and keep children at school (ILO-UNICEF, 2020).
 With the projected loss of USD 109 billion in remittances due to COVID-19, more children are at risk of being forced into child labour.

 Conversely, return migration also affects the former countries of destination that are dependent on migrant workers in essential sectors (see section on labour migration).
-Migrants make up an estimated 17, 16, 15 and 14 per cent of the population in Belgium, Germany, the United States of America and the United Kingdom respectively (all among the top 20 countries with the highest number of COVID-19 cumulative cases, as of 3 November 2020), where they are also overrepresented in essential sectors such as healthcare and services.
-The impact of the return of migrants from these countries will be felt on both the countries of destination and origin.
+Migrants made up an estimated19 per cent of the population in Germany, 15 per cent in the United States of America and Spain, 14 per cent in the Netherlands and the United Kingdom, and 13 per cent in France at mid-year 2020 (all among the top 20 countries with the highest number of COVID-19 cumulative cases, as of 8 March 2022) (UN DESA, 2020), where they are also overrepresented in essential sectors such as healthcare and services.

 Approximately one in five international migrants were estimated to live in just 20 cities - Beijing, Berlin, Brussels, Buenos Aires, Chicago, Hong Kong SAR, China, London, Los Angeles, Madrid, Moscow, New York, Paris, Seoul, Shanghai, Singapore, Sydney, Tokyo, Toronto, Vienna and Washington DC (IOM, 2015).
-For 18 of these cities, international migrants represented around 20 per cent of the total population (ibid.).
+In 18 of these cities, international migrants represented around 20 per cent of the total population (ibid.).
 The share of foreign-born persons in the total population in some cities exceeds the global average (around 3.4% in 2015) by a large margin (IOM, 2015).
-Dubai had a foreign born population of close to 83 per cent, while in Brussels it is 62 per cent, in Toronto 46 per cent, New York 37 per cent, and Melbourne 35 per cent, to name a few examples (ibid.).
+Dubai had a foreign born population of close to 83 per cent, while in Brussels it is 62 per cent, in Toronto 46 per cent and Melbourne 35 per cent, to name a few examples (ibid.).

 Migrant deaths and disappearances

 Despite the mobility constraints posed by the COVID-19 pandemic, migrants continue to embark on clandestine journeys, fleeing violence and poverty and seeking to improve their lives.
 COVID-19 responses have increased the risks and uncertainty of these journeys, pushing people into more perilous situations where humanitarian support and rescue may not be available.
-More than 2,500 people have lost their lives during migration in the first half of 2020, according to data from IOM’s Missing Migrants Project.
-Not included in this total are the thousands of deaths linked to Covid-19 cases among migrant workers and deaths related to mobility restrictions and lockdowns.
+IOM’s Missing Migrants Project (MMP) recorded 5,895 deaths on migratory routes worldwide in 2021, surpassing pre-pandemic figures and making last year the deadliest year on record for migrants since 2017.
+Not included in this total are the thousands of deaths linked to COVID-19 cases among migrant workers and deaths related to mobility restrictions and lockdowns.

 By age

 The UN Sustainable Development Goals call for ensuring that no one is left behind, including migrants.
 Different age groups face varying vulnerabilities as both migrants and as part of a certain period in life.
 Globally, about 12 per cent of all international migrants are 65 years and older.
-However, in most of the 20 countries with the highest number of confirmed cases, persons aged 65 years and older represent a lower share in the international migrant stock compared to their share in the general population.
-India, Brazil, France, Argentina, South Africa and Ukraine are the only countries where this is an exception.
-In 19 of the 20 countries with the highest number of confirmed cases, between 62 per cent and 86 per cent of migrants are estimated to be of working age (between 20 and 64 years old) (GMDAC analysis based on WHO, 2020 and UN DESA, 2019).
+However, in 13 of the 20 countries with the highest number of confirmed cases as of 8 March 2022, persons aged 65 years and older represent a lower share in the international migrant stock compared to their share in the general population.
+India, Brazil, France, the Russian Federation, Argentina, Poland and Ukraine are the countries where this is an exception.
+In 15 of the 20 countries with the highest number of confirmed cases, between 67 per cent and 84 per cent of migrants are estimated to be of working age (between 20 and 64 years old) (GMDAC analysis based on WHO, 2022 and UN DESA, 2020).
 Migrants are thus more likely to be either young or of working age and are part of the response by working in critical sectors.
-They are also at risk of being exposed to COVID-19 by working in sectors where home-based work is not possible (see following section on labour migration for detailed analysis).
+They are also at risk of being exposed to COVID-19 by working in sectors where home-based work is not possible (see section on labour migration for detailed analysis).

 Country |